 Also make sure the bones you feed fit into a balanced raw diet.
 Bones are great for cats!
 But too much or too little can throw other nutrients off.
+And you could potentially have constipation if you feed too much.

 When I first switched Jericho to raw, I was feeding ground raw food only.